CSI-Salvatore-Altieri/CSI-Python-2021/Modules/Module3/Module3.md

 What is the difference between "42" and 42.

- - Answer:
+ - Answer: "42" is a stream and 42 is an integer

 Define the boolean operators: >, <, ==, >=, <=

- - Answer:
+ - Answer: Major, Minor, Equal, Major-Equal, Minor-Equal

 How do you address an index in an list?
 Write a python code that assigns 34 to a new variable by accessing the value stored in:
         arr = [4, 3, -1, 4, 34]

- - Answer:
+ - Answer: >>> arr = [4, 3, -1, 4, 34]
+>>> arr[4]
+34
+>>> arr[0]
+4

 What is the first index of a list?
 Why?

- - Answer:
+ - Answer: 0 because of binary code like 0101010110 etc

 Provide an original example of a null value.
 It must prove your understanding of the concept.

- - Answer:
+ - Answer: What percentage am i going to get in my math test today

 Type down any class notes below this sentence: